 5. Remove tree limbs within 10 feet of the outlet of a chimney or stovepipe.
 Chimneys and stovepipes must have a spark guard screen in place.
 Remove dead leaves and branches from roof.

 6. When operating mowers or tractors, spark arrest mufflers must be installed.
 Maintain an emergency water supply to extinguish any fire that might result from abatement operations.

 These guidelines have been adopted for your protection as well the protection of neighboring properties.
-Inspections will begin during the month of March, followed by abatement notice of non-compliance, if so required.
-Non-compliance may require that the West Plainfield Fire Protection District employ a contractor to remove the vegetation or rubbish at your expense.
+Inspections are year-round, with major enforcement activities occurring after the rainy season each year.
+Non-compliance will result in issuance of an abatement notice of non-compliance.
+Continued non-compliance may require that the West Plainfield Fire Protection District employ a contractor to remove the vegetation or rubbish at your expense.